shmulikgazit/idp-server/ARCHITECTURE.md

 ## Overview

-The LivePerson IDP Server is a comprehensive Identity Provider server that has been refactored from a single monolithic file into a well-organized, modular architecture.
-The server supports OAuth 2.0, SAML 2.0, and provides seamless integration with LivePerson's platform.
+The LivePerson IDP Server is a comprehensive Identity Provider server that supports multiple authentication protocols for LivePerson integration testing.
+The server has evolved from a monolithic architecture into a well-organized, modular system supporting OAuth 2.0, OpenID Connect (OIDC), and SAML 2.0 with seamless LivePerson platform integration.

 ## 🏗️ Architecture